Jibou: Agriculture and silviculture

-Fertile lands in Someș meadow and terraces favored the cultivation of the main agricultural plants, but also the animals' growth.
+Fertile lands in the Someș meadow and terraces favored the cultivation of the main agricultural plants, but also the animals' growth.
 Along with acreage, appear sectors covered by deciduous forests, which complete the natural landscape.

 Commerce

 The geographical position of the city favored the layout of a market for sale of industrial and agricultural products, but also of an animal market.
-There are many commercial units making a wide range of products, such as: Bujor SNC, Alfa, But Impex, Bălănean, Tora, Baciu, Paloma, Criss and Consumcoop units.
+There are many commercial units making a wide range of products, such as: Bujor SNC, Alfa, But Impex, Bălănean, Tora, Baciu, Paloma, Criss, and Consumcoop units.

 Services

 In order to meet certain needs of the population, there are many units providing services, such as: Prod Fizeș, Arcada, Consomes, Tinca SRL, the Craftsman cooperative, the Progress cooperative, that perform construction, plumbing, heating and water works, carpentry, repair of household appliances, auto repair shops, etc.

 Banking system

 Monetary circulation in the city and surroundings is provided by the CEC Bank, the Romanian Commercial Bank, the Romanian Bank for Development, the Treasury and the Credit Cooperative.
 In the insurance field operates the following units: Asirom, Unita, Ardaf.